isnotJack/Gacha-LOLection/README.md

 - Manage their profiles.

 Ensure the backend services are running before starting the demo:

+Install the CORS Unblock extension in your browser to bypass cross-origin restrictions.
+This is necessary because the client and backend services are served from different origins, and the extension allows communication between them.
+Download link `[https://webextension.org/listing/access-control.html](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)`

+Access `https://localhost:5001`, navigate to advanced settings, and accept the self-signed certificate to ensure secure communication.

+Start the local server for the client (run it in the root directory):
 ```bash
 python3 -m http.server 8000
 ```
 Access the demo at `http://localhost:8000`.

+A demonstration video:

 ---

 For further details, refer to the uploaded documentation or reach out to the authors.